[CLOSE YOUR EYES]

 [APPLAUSE]

-Visualize the web,
+Visualize the web, an enchanted landscape, comes a butterfly.

 The Oracle delivers prophecies that try to make sense of things that escape us.
 Using its mystic powers it senses your presence and sends advice that aims to enhance human capacity in a a virtual world.